aejensen/ShinyFireworks/README.md

 # ShinyFireworks
-A shiny app showing some New Year's fireworks implemented using R6 classes
+A shiny app showing some New Year's fireworks implemented using R6 classes and Newtonian mechanics.

 The app can be seen online at: https://shiny.sund.ku.dk/czv146/fireworks/